 6.5 An arbitrator should always remember that he or she is the servant of the parties and should endeavour to accommodate their requests, particularly if they are joint requests.

 6.6 An arbitrator should remember that he or she is in a position of confidence.
-The proceedings, the evidence given and the Award which is made are confidential.
-Except with the consent of the parties, an Arbitrator may not disclose any document or other evidence or any submission which comes before him or her in the course of the reference and may not disclose the Award or any part of it.
+The proceedings, the evidence given and the award which is made are confidential.
+Except with the consent of the parties, an arbitrator may not disclose any document or other evidence or any submission which comes before him or her in the course of the reference and may not disclose any document or other evidence or any submission which comes before him or her in the course of the reference and may not disclose the award or any part of it.